 Cities and businesses are starting to increasingly adopt real-time data to enhance service, efficiency, or overall well-being.
 Smart cities can leverage connected devices to track anything from air quality to waste collection schedules.

-Companies can also utilize real-time data in logistics to allow them to move goods faster and meet consumer demands in a more timely manner.
+Companies can also utilize real-time data in logistics, allowing a logistic company to move goods faster, optimize routes, and meet consumer demands in a more timely manner.
 Construction companies are now starting to adopt live monitoring tools that provide transparency to allow projects to stay on schedule and within budget.

 This approach supports the idea that real-time data is more than a technological enhancement; it is about creating better living and working environments.
 By leveraging continuous and reliable measures of information.